Pavel-Durov/blog/src/hexagonal-architecture-and-its-practical-application/README.md

 **db-mock** - db mock, used for testing, implements **db-port**

 Have a look at **http-server** adapter.
 Why it has no port?
 Well, because it doesn't make sense.
-We're building a server-side service where **http-server** is the main interface of our application, are we going to reuse its adapter in some way from within our application?
+We're building a server-side service where **http-server** is the main interface of our application, are we going to reuse its **Port** in some way or call it from the core?
 It looks like a one-directional communication **http-server** -> **core** to me.
 Please reach out if you strongly disagree and think we should have a port for it!

 ## IoC and Loose coupling

 The application **Core** can reference any adapters, but as we said, not directly, only through abstraction.
 One way to achieve that is by using **Inversion of Control (IOC)** and **Dependency Injection (DI)**.
 The idea is simple - instead of a **Core** module referencing other modules directly, i.e. knowing exactly where to find the **DB** adapter, all it's aware of is its interface. **Core** has zero knowledge of the interface implementation.
-Therefore the instance behind the interface can be an **SQL DB**, **FileStorage**, or mocked instance.
+Therefore the instance behind the interface can be an **SQL DB**, **FileStorage**, or mocked one.

 Here's an example of tightly-coupled code: